773-process-312/command_line_job_hunt/README.md

 From ipython:
 > ```run job_hunt_class.py "init"```  - the first time you run it.
 >> ```run job_hunt_class.py```  - everytime after that.

+This creates the job_hunt object jh.
+*Remember to jh.save() before exiting your interactive environment*